Applying for An Apartment

 - Students who cancel their apartment application before begin offered an apartment, will have their $125 apartment advance payment refunded.

 Apartment availability changes constantly as tenants leave and new assignments are made.
-Of course, students being offered an apartment will be notified as possible.
+Of course, students being offered an apartment will be notified as quickly as possible.

 Apartments are assigned on the basis of availability and according to the following priorities: